P1kachu/VolatilityProfileScan/README.md

 Useful for choosing a profile for analysis in Volatility after.

-The same things can be done with grep, which may be way faster.
+The same things can be done with grep, which may be way faster (but less accurate).
 But I wanted something architecture independant and which fits into Volatility.

+Problems right now:
+* It the user runs a VM, detection might return the VM's OS.
+* Quite slow
+* Very few informations

 ## Demo on the batch of samples from AMF: